Ling Xiaoyu

 Ling Xiaoyu (Rin Shaoyū) is a character from the Tekken fighting game series by Bandai Namco.
 Making her debut in Tekken 3, Xiaoyu returns in all the subsequent main installments, as well as several spin-off titles.
 She is a skilled Chinese martial artist specializing in Baguazhang and Piguaquan.
-She has a one-sided affection for the series protagonist, Jin Kazama.
+She wants to help the series protagonist, Jin Kazama.
 Her pet is Panda, and her best friend is Miharu Hirano.
-She is also a distant relative of Wang Jinrei, whom Xiaoyu has inherited some of his moves.
+She is also a distant relative of Wang Jinrei, from whom Xiaoyu has inherited some of his moves.